Knarsdale: Governance

 Knarsdale is in the parliamentary constituency of Hexham.
-On 1 April 1955 the parish was abolished to form Knaresdale with Kirkhaugh.
+In 1951 the parish had a population of 289.
+On 1 April 1955 the parish was abolished to form Slaggyford which was renamed "Knaresdale with Kirkhaugh" in 1967.

 Religious sites

 The church is dedicated to St Jude, and Hodgson saw it in a ruinous condition, with stone lying about.
 It had been rebuilt in the seventeenth century, and old grave slabs were used in the building.
 In 1833, however, it was rebuilt at a cost of £300 and a new rectory was erected at this time.
 On the south wall of the church, beneath the sundial, is a stone carved with Erected 1833.
 Rev. Thomas Bewsher, Rector.
 William Parker and Joseph Richardson, Church Wardens.
 Enlarged 1882.
 Vestry and Porch added 1906.
 There is a fine collection of gravestones and one carried a strange inscription, which Hodgson called 'disgraceful doggerel':